ZhipingZhangArya/privacy_learner/README.md

 # PrivacyLearning
-## PrivacyLearning an interactive privacy learning framework that learns user privacy preference through user edition.
+PrivacyLearning is an interactive privacy learning framework that learns user privacy preference through user edition.

 ## Installation
 1. Clone the repository: